-an argument extended through time in which certain fundamental agreements are defined and redefined in terms of two kinds of conflict: those with critics and enemies external to the tradition who reject all or at least key parts of those fundamental agreements, and those internal, interpretative debates through which the meaning and rationale of the fundamental agreements come to be expressed and whose progress a tradition is constituted (MacIntyre 1988, p.
-12).
+an argument extended through time in which certain fundamental agreements are defined and redefined in terms of two kinds of conflict: those with critics and enemies external to the tradition who reject all or at

 This contrasts both with a conception of inquiry that seeks some tradition-transcendent Archimedean point, and with a more general relativistic scepticism about truth-positions MacIntyre characterises as 'Encyclopaedia' and 'Genealogy' respectively (MacIntyre 1990).
 We must always begin from a highly particular set of premises and assumptions, and with a particular understanding of how to proceed intellectually.
 As such, MacIntyre defends.